 For example, ‘Yoga Humanities’ requires schools to cover the major yogic texts like the Sutras.
 But, there is no guidance at all about HOW facilitators deliver that content.

 Given that most yoga teacher trainers do not have a background as professional educators, the tendency is to tell the yoga teachers-in-training WHAT the Sutras are and mean.
 This is called didactic learning.
 It’s a classic model of education where knowledge is transmitted directly from the teacher to the student.

-When not handled with a shit ton of awareness, it can send a subliminal message of “Trust me, I’ve been doing this awhile and know this stuff.
+When not handled with a boatload of awareness, it can send a subliminal message of “Trust me, I’ve been doing this awhile and know this stuff.
 No need to think about it or question it — or me.”
 Even, “What I’m telling you is part of our lineage and this new knowledge means you now belong to a sacred thing.
 Doesn’t that feel good?”

 “Yes, yes it does.”
 (Says your subconscious.)
 And also “Ewh, yuck — but I don’t exactly know why.”

 The subtle, insidious hijacking of our students’ autonomy happens ALL THE TIME, kills creativity and creates an opening for potential intentional or unintentional manipulation.
 This is the method used to educate and indoctrinate the entire workforce of the British Empire to do its bidding.
 And it’s still very much in place today.